 Based on NFL Best Practices, fans that are ejected from Bears games or parking lots for fan conduct violations may be subject to take an online Fan Conduct Awareness Class and pass the exam before being given the opportunity to return to ANY stadium for an NFL game.

 The Chicago Bears Football Club is dedicated to making a difference in our community.
 Our organization inspires positive change and enriches the lives of others through outreach program, initiatives and partnerships.
 We are proud to give back to the community that has supported us since 1920.
-To find out more, please visit ChicagoBears.com/Community and Twitter at @BearsOutreach.
+To find out more, please visit ChicagoBears.com/Community or follow us on Twitter @BearsOutreach.

 One elevator is in the southeast corner of the Dr Pepper Patio in the South Courtyard inside Gate 6 providing service from the Grand Concourse to the Verizon Mezzanine Level.
 A second elevator is in the southwest corner of the stadium on the Verizon Mezzanine Level behind Section 128 providing access from the Verizon Mezzanine Level to the Media Deck and the West Grandstand.
 All elevators are ADA accessible.
 Due to limited availability, we ask that only those guests with special needs use the elevators.
-There are two escalator banks in the United Club.
+There are two elevator banks in the United Club that lead to the Skyline Suite and all four Executive Suite Levels.
+Two escalators in the United Club lead to Club Levels Two and Three.

 Should there be an immediate need to evacuate the stadium, fans will be given instructions via the public-address system and/or the video board.
 It is recommended that you familiarize yourself with the two exits nearest to your seats.
 An evacuation plan video will be displayed on the video boards pre-game to educate fans.